Small speculaas biscuits (1957) JH Baas

 These two sculptures originally stood on either side of the former station building.
-Sybold van Ravesteyn, architect of the former Central Station, originally played with the idea of asking Henry Moore to make these sculptures.
-He visited London for that, but this would not prove financially feasible.
-That is why Van Ravesteyn instructed his employee JH Baas to design something in the spirit of Moore.
-Some see the two sculptures as a coming or going traveler, but according to a newspaper clipping from the NRC of 20 in May 1957, "the objects do not represent travelers, but they are ornamental figures that perform well and that also have a certain character with their combination of mathematical figures; dynamics, law, order, clarity. " According to the unknown author of the piece, they were "Certainly typical characteristics of the railway company".
-Over time, the sculptures have been nicknamed 'Speculaasjes', but where that comes from is unknown.
-During the renovation of the Central Station, the 'Speculaasjes' were fortunately preserved and since August 2013 they are visible to the general public again.
-The sculptures have been placed back on the first and last platform and visible when you cycle through the bicycle tunnel.
-But as a tribute to Van Ravesteyn and his co-worker, Team CS has had the image return in several places.
-They are incorporated as a repeating pattern in the walls of the station hall.
+Sybold van Ravesteyn, architect of the former Central Station, originally toyed with the idea of asking Henry Moore to make these sculptures.
+He paid a visit to London for this, but this would not prove financially feasible.
+That is why Van Ravesteyn commissioned his employee JH Baas to design something in the spirit of Moore.
+Some see a traveler coming or going in the two sculptures, but according to a newspaper clipping from the NRC of May 20, 1957, “the objects do not represent travelers, but they are ornamental figures that perform well and that also have a certain character with their combination of mathematical figures; dynamics, law, order, clarity. " According to the unknown author of the piece, they were "Certainly typical characteristics of the railway company".
+Over time, the sculptures have been nicknamed 'Speculaasjes', but where that originated is unknown.
+Fortunately, the 'Speculaasjes' have been preserved during the renovation of the Central Station and since August 2013 they have been visible to the general public again.
+The sculptures have been placed back on the first and last platform and are visible when you cycle through the bicycle tunnel.
+But as a tribute to Van Ravesteyn and his employee, Team CS has allowed the image to return in several places.
+They have been incorporated into the walls of the station hall as a repeating pattern.
 And even more spectacular - the 'Speculaasjes' are also visible from a great height.
 Thousands of solar cells have been installed on the glass roof of the station and the contours of the 'Speculaasjes' are visible.
-A wonderful gesture after almost 60 years!
+After almost 60 years, a wonderful gesture!

 JH Baas (1909-1990) was an architectural draftsman.
 He was connected to the Sybold van Ravesteyn architectural office, the architect who designed the former Central Station.